pooja-bhavani/CKA/Modules/Module3/02-api-gateway-migration.md

 It provides a centralized way to manage external access to services running inside a Kubernetes cluster, typically HTTP/HTTPS traffic at the L7 layer.
 It provides centralizedmechanism to manage all inbound requests to backend applications.
 Instead of individual load balancers per service.

+### Limitations of Ingress
+- Ingress specifically is designed for HTTP/HTTPS (Layer 7)
+- Lack of standardization
+- Couldn't handle TCP/UDP traffic or advanced routing

+### Gateway API Solution
+Gateway API solves the limitations it includes specific resources for these needs: TCPRoute, UDPRoute, TLSRoute, and GRPCRoute, providing comprehensive L4/L7 support